Fear, Anger and Guilt Drives Our Clients' Symptoms: Insight Hypnosis Neutralizes Them

 This session is concluded with the forgiveness of the offender, and a feeling of great relief in your client.
 Additional forgiveness work may have to be done depending on the nature of your client's history.
 Always check to make sure that the forgiveness is complete by having your client check for any feelings of anger left for this offender.
 Not until all anger is gone is the forgiveness process complete.

-This should provide some insight into why age regression therapy alone is often insufficient to remove an old pattern.
-Age regression deals mainly with fear, while forgiveness therapies remove anger and guilt, all of which can drive the behavior that your client has come to you to overcome.
+This should provide some insight into why age regression work alone is often insufficient to remove an old pattern.
+Age regression deals mainly with fear, while forgiveness work remove anger and guilt, all of which can drive the behavior that your client has come to you to overcome.

-Maximizing the Insights Gained During Age Regression and Forgiveness Therapy
+Maximizing the Insights Gained During Age Regression and Forgiveness Work

 So, it is very important that when you use these insight techniques that you take full advantage of them by wrapping up those sessions with a few minutes of direct suggestion to reinforce and expand those insights.
 The subconscious mind will quickly return to its more solidified form, and when it does it will lock those insights into it along with the suggestions that you provided for your client.